dahliaOS/documentation/CONTRIBUTING.md

 * Discussing the current state of code.
 * Becoming a maintainer.

-**Some repositories also have Projects which contain either a to-do list or a roadmap!**
+**Some repositories also have Projects which contain either a to-do list or a roadmap**

 ## Reporting bugs